Get E-Book

 SO_SNDBUF is the socket send buffer size option.
 SO_RCVBUF is the socket receive buffer size option.
 They set or request maximum buffer sizes for the OS socket.
 The OS may round, double for bookkeeping, cap, or autotune the actual value depending on platform.

-For UDP, Node exposes the options directly:
+For UDP, Node exposes these options directly -

 const socket = dgram.createSocket({